alanryn/tako-developer-test/index.md

 ```
 - Create a customer account.

-- Set a tag of on the account of "vip".
+- Set a 'vip' tag for the customer.

-- Change the navigation in the `header.liquid` section file to check for vip logged-in customer (make change for desktop and mobile versions):
+- Change the navigation in the `header-classic.liquid` section file to check for a vip logged-in customer (remember to change  mobile version -- ``mobile-menu.liquid` and `mobile-menu-loop-liquid` in `snippets` folder):
  {% raw %}
  ```
  {% assign menu-name = "main-menu" %}